chenop/password-language-corrector/README.md

 This extension will know to covert the non-english characters to english while you are typing in the password input field.

 Currently supporting Hebrew to English conversion only.
+Pleaes feel free to add your own language conversion.